pr0g/as/README.md

     target_link_libraries(${PROJECT_NAME} PUBLIC as::as)
     ```

-10. Include the library in one of your files
+9. Include the library in one of your files

     ```c++
     #include "as/as-math-ops.hpp"
     ```

-11. Build your application
+10. Build your application

     ```bash
-    cd build/
-    cmake ..
+    cmake -S . -B build
-    cmake --build .
+    cmake --build build/
     ```

 #### Full Include